Lilniz/Regex-Introduction/gist-template.md

 * The grouping constructs allows for you to further complicate searches.
 As you see, we have `{}`, `[]`, and even `()`, but only one is a construct!
 * `()` are how we group things together!
 You can have multiple of these, and even within each other.
 These are called subexpressions.
 * `([a-z0-9_\.-]+)` is an example showing that we want to ensure one part of our search look for multiple parameters.
+    * And the `+` will ensure we match this pattern at least 1 time, or more!
 * If you didn't guess how the above example is read, we'll explain it below.
 * Our `[a-z ]` is looking for any letter of a to z.
 * Our `[ 0-9 ]` is looking for any number of 0 to 9.